Image Quality Assessment Using Machine Learning

 Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE)

 In a natural image, the pixel intensities often have a distinct pattern.
-After undergoing a process called normalization, wherein pixel intensities are uniformly rescaled, a characteristic distribution emerges within these pixel intensities.
-Remarkably, this distribution typically adheres to a Gaussian Distribution, also known as a Bell Curve - a pattern that is ubiquitous across natural images.
+After undergoing a normalization process, wherein pixel intensities are uniformly rescaled, a characteristic distribution emerges within these pixel intensities.
+This distribution typically adheres to a Gaussian Distribution, also known as a bell curve.
+This pattern is ubiquitous across natural images.

 In contrast, images subjected to distortion or unnatural alterations exhibit a different pattern.
 Post-normalization, the pixel intensity distribution of these images does not fall into the predictable pattern of the Gaussian Distribution.
 Instead, they depict a noticeable deviation from this ideal bell curve.

 BRISQUE takes advantage of this marked contrast pattern.
-It considers the degree to which the pixel intensity distribution strays from the Gaussian Distribution - a measure that effectively predictions the level of distortion in the image.
-Essentially, the larger the deviation from the ideal Bell curve, the more significant the distortion detected in the image.
+It considers the degree to which the pixel intensity distribution strays from the Gaussian Distribution.
+This measure effectively predicts the level of distortion in the image.
+The larger the deviation from the ideal bell curve, the more significant the distortion detected in the image.
 This analytical approach provides a simple yet highly effective tool for evaluating and predicting image quality without any reference image.

 (a)